UAE orders overnight curfew for deep clean, Gulf coronavirus cases rise

 VIRUS SPREAD The number of cases in Saudi Arabia passed 1,000 after authorities on Thursday announced 112 new infections, most of them in the capital Riyadh and the holy city of Mecca.

-Bahrain earlier this month repatriated 165 people, but a number of subsequent scheduled flights were cancelled.
+Bahrain earlier this month repatriated 165 people, but a number of subsequent scheduled flights were canceled.
 At least 85 of the first batch of evacuees tested positive for the virus.
-The island state, which has reported 419 coronavirus cases and 4 deaths, most of them linked to travel to Iran, has longstanding differences with Iran and has criticised the Islamic Republic for not stamping Bahraini citizens' passports.
+The island state, which has reported 419 coronavirus cases and four deaths, most of them linked to travel to Iran, has longstanding differences with Iran and has criticized the Islamic Republic for not stamping Bahraini citizens' passports.

+In Qatar, the government's crisis committee ordered the closure of all non-vital shops, and cafes and entertainment outlets, and restricted the working hours of all other shops from 6 am to 7 pm.
+Pharmacies, grocery stores, and delivery services are excluded from these restrictions, the committee said in a press conference broadcast on Qatari channel Al Jazeera.

+Qatar recorded 12 new cases of the virus on Thursday, taking its total to 549.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)